Diet After Hiatus Hernia Surgery

 The suggested program below is only a guide.
 It is not an entire list of all dietary options.
-There is a possibility that certain things need to be added or omitted depending upon the surgery, and your comorbidities like diabetes or high blood pressure.
+There is a possibility that certain things need to be added or omitted depending on the surgery and your comorbidities, like diabetes or high blood pressure.
 One of our specialist nutritionists will see you and guide you through it before your discharge.

 - Water